gbirke/lebenplusplus/content/post/2021-11-14-sql-pivot-tables.md

 description: "Use SUM(CASE WHEN) statements to turn SQL columns into rows"
 ---

-"Transposing" or "privoting" rows to columns in a database query is a common task.
+"Transposing" or "pivoting" rows to columns in a database query is a common task.
 These are my notes on how I evolved a SQL query to get the desired result.